 Tips for Surviving a Deposition

-Divorce depositions can be very stressful.
+Divorce depositions can be stressful.
 One spouse’s attorney may attempt to confuse or intimidate the other spouse with his or her line of questioning.
 Those who are deposed should not panic or rush when answering their questions.

 Spouses who find themselves having to testify in a divorce deposition should: